About Dr David Mitchell

 Dr David Mitchell's Teaching

 Since he joined New College of the Humanities, Dr Mitchell has led courses in Ethics, Ancient Philosophy and Political Philosophy, and contributed as tutor to the Epistemology course.
 He designed, and since September 2017 has been course leader of, two MA courses, in History of Ethics and Ancient Philosophy.
-He is Outreach Officer of the NCH Philosophy Faculty, and in this role, has in recent years organised or contributed to various regular externally collaborative events at NCH, such as an annual workshop for teachers of the Theory of Knowledge paper in the International Baccalaureat, as well as taking part in a one-day Teaching and Learning event in collaboration with Richmond University in 2016.
+He is Outreach Officer of the NCH Philosophy Faculty, and in this role, has in recent years organised or contributed to various regular externally collaborative events at NCH, such as an annual workshop for teachers of the Theory of Knowledge paper in the International Baccalaureat, as well as speaking at several multi-school Philosophy events at schools around London.

 New College of the Humanities, Senior Lecturer in Philosophy (2012-present)